White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Zach McKinstry and Andrew Benintendi will look to continue their recent offensive production when the Detroit Tigers and Chicago White Sox play at Comerica Park on Sunday, at 1:40 PM ET.
+Andrew Vaughn and Zach McKinstry are the hottest hitters on the Chicago White Sox and Detroit Tigers, who meet on Friday at Guaranteed Rate Field, at 8:10 PM ET.

-The Tigers are -115 moneyline favorites in this matchup with the White Sox (-105).
-Chicago is favored on the run line (-1.5).
-The over/under is 8 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).
+The White Sox are listed as -150 moneyline favorites in this matchup with the Tigers (+125).
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.